 Finally, make sure you get down on the kid’s level — yes, that means rolling around on the ground and getting dirty.
 Photography is a messy job!
 Cheesy jokes never work.
 And always have the camera ready.
 The best moments come when you least expect it.
 Now get out there and take some photos!

-If you would like to see more examples of my work, such as this Central Park family portrait, please visit my website: www.KellyWilliamsPortraits.com.
+If you would like to see more examples from my family portrait portfolio, then please visit my website — KellyWilliamsPhotographer.com.